RetroPie/RetroPie-Docs/docs/Scraper.md

 - **Thumbnails Only:** When enabled it will load lower resolution images to save space (enabled by default).

-- **Prefer screenshots:** When enabled it will load screenshots of the games instead of box art
+- **Prefer screenshots:** When enabled it will load screenshots of the games instead of box art.

 - **Max Image Width/Height:** Specify the max image width or height to scrape.